wamp-proto/wamp-proto/spec/advanced.md

 WAMP-over-RawSocket has even lower overhead than WebSocket, which can be desirable in particular when running on local connections like loopback TCP or Unix domain sockets.
 It is also expected to allow implementations in microcontrollers in under 2KB RAM.

 WAMP-over-RawSocket can run over TCP, TLS, Unix domain sockets or any reliable streaming underlying transport.
-When run over TLS on a (misused) standard Web port (443), it is also able to traverse most locked down networking environments such as enterprise or mobile networks (unless man-in-the-middle TLS intercepting proxies are in use).
+When run over TLS on the standard port for secure HTTPS (443), it is also able to traverse most locked down networking environments such as enterprise or mobile networks (unless man-in-the-middle TLS intercepting proxies are in use).

 However, WAMP-over-RawSocket cannot be used with Web browser clients, since browsers don't allow raw TCP connections.
 Browser extensions would do, but those need to be installed in a browser.
 WAMP-over-RawSocket also (currently) does not support transport-level compression as WebSocket does provide (`permessage-deflate` WebSocket extension).